mtcute/mtcute/packages/tl/README.md

 This package contains JSON schema, type declarations, binary (de-)serialization, errors, RSA keys and helper functions.

-Package patch version is always TL schema layer number, so version `1.0.42` means that this version was generated from TL layer 42.
+Package's minor version is always TL schema layer number, so version `1.42.0` means that this version was generated from TL layer 42.

+> ⚠️ **Warning**: Always use strict or tilde constraint to ensure
+> the same schema is used.
+>
+> I.e. use `"@mtcute/tl": "~1.42.0"` or `"@mtcute/tl": "1.42.0"`
+> instead of `"@mtcute/tl": "^1.42.0"`, since the former would also
+> match `1.43.0, 1.44.0, ...` and will probably break your build or runtime

 - JSON schema, types, binary (de-)serialization and helper functions are generated directly from `.tl` files that are automatically fetched from [TDesktop repository](https://github.com/telegramdesktop/tdesktop/).